80 results found

 We consider time-average quantities of chaotic systems and their sensitivity to system parameters.
 When the parameters are random variables with a prescribed probability density function, the sensitivities are also random.
 The central aim of the paper is to study and quantify the uncertainty of the sensitivities; this is useful to know in robust design applications.
 To this end, we couple the nonintrusive polynomial chaos expansion (PCE) with the multiple shooting shadowing (MSS) method, and apply the coupled method to two standard chaotic systems, the Lorenz system and the Kuramoto-Sivashinsky equation.
 The method leads to accurate results that match well with Monte Carlo simulations (even for low chaos orders, at least for the two systems examined), but it is costly.
 However, if we apply the concept of shadowing to the system trajectories evaluated at the quadrature integration points of PCE, then the resulting regularization can lead to significant computational savings.
 We call the new method shadowed PCE (sPCE).

-Shawki K, Papadakis G, 2019, A preconditioned multiple shooting shadowing algorithm for the sensitivity analysis of chaotic systems, Journal of Computational Physics, Vol: 398, ISSN: 0021-9991
+Shawki K, Papadakis G, 2019, A preconditioned Multiple Shooting Shadowing algorithm for the sensitivity analysis of chaotic systems, Journal of Computational Physics, Vol: 398, Pages: 1-19, ISSN: 0021-9991

-Papadakis G, Guzman Inigo J, Sodar M, A data-based, reduced-order, dynamic estimator for reconstruction of non-linear flows exhibiting limit-cycle oscillations, Physical Review Fluids, ISSN: 2469-990X
+Guzman Inigo J, Sodar M, Papadakis G, 2019, A data-based, reduced-order, dynamic estimator for reconstruction of non-linear flows exhibiting limit-cycle oscillations, Physical Review Fluids, Vol: 4, ISSN: 2469-990X

 We apply a data-based, linear dynamic estimator to reconstruct the velocity field from measurements at a single sensor point in the wake of an aerofoil.
 In particular, we consider a NACA0012aerofoil at Re = 600 and 16◦ angle of attack.
 Under these conditions, the flow exhibits a vortexshedding limit cycle.
 A reduced order model (ROM) of the flow field is extracted using proper orthogonal decomposition (POD).
 Subsequently, a subspace system identification algorithm (N4SID)is applied to extract directly the estimator matrices from the reduced output of the system (thePOD coefficients).
 We explore systematically the effect of the number of states of the estimator,the sensor location, the type of sensor measurements (one or both velocity components), and thenumber of POD modes to be recovered.
 When the signal of a single velocity component (in thestream wise or cross stream directions) is measured, the reconstruction of the first two dominantPOD modes strongly depends on the sensor location.
 We explore this behaviour and provide aphysical explanation based on the non-linear mode interaction and the spatial distribution of themodes.
 When however, both components are measured, the performance is very robust, and isalmost independent of the sensor location when the optimal number of estimator states is used.Reconstruction of the less energetic modes is more difficult, but still possible.
 Finally, we assessthe robustness of the estimator at off-design conditions, at Re = 550 and 650.`